-A comprehensive programme of soils and peat probing has been completed at the Site.
-This document uses this information and provides indicative volumes for peat extraction and outlines recommendations for the handling, re-use and storage of peat during construction and operation of the Site.
+A comprehensive programme of soils and peat probing has been completed at the site.
+This document uses this information and provides indicative volumes for peat extraction and outlines recommendations for the handling, reuse and storage of peat during construction and operation of the site.
 The results of the probing survey are detailed within Figure 10.2.2 (Peat Depth).
-Areas of the Site where soils are less than 0.5 m thick are considered to be too thin to be classified as peat and are, therefore, classified as soils.
-Figure 10.2.3 (Peat Depth >0.5m) shows the areas of the Site where soils/peat >0.5 m has been identified.
-Areas of the Site subject to the proposed Development and which have been proven to have soil depths of <0.5m, are not within the scope of the PMP.
+Areas of the site where soils are less than 0.5m thick are considered to be too thin to be classified as peat and are therefore classified as soils.
+Figure 10.2.3 (Peat Depth .0.5m) shows the areas of the site where soils/peat >0.5m have been identified.
+Areas of the Site subject to the proposed Development and which have been proven to have soil depths of <0.5m are not within the scope of the PMP.